Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 Note: These days Pinterest is downplaying the importance of group boards and saying that they are not distributing pins on group boards like they used to.
 However, I still think group boards are important for your Pinterest account when you are still trying to get it going.
 You can use all the eyes on your content that you can get!
 They do seem to work best if you can find group boards that are specific to your niche (eg. Outdoor Projects or Dinner Recipes) rather than the “pin anything” boards (eg. Blogger’s Best Pins).

-Not sure where to find good group boards?
 I think the best way is to go find some other bloggers that have similar content to yours.
 Click on the Boards section of their profile.
 Then look for the group boards they belong to.
 You can tell which ones are group boards because they have the little circle in the bottom left corner.

-To get access to the board, you will need to request to be added.
 If you open the group board, they will often have the instructions for how to do this in the description.
 Just in case you need to contact the owner of the board, that will be the first pinner in the list of members.
-It may take a couple of requests before busy group board owners get around to adding you, so don’t get discouraged.

 If you’re still having trouble finding group boards, join a Facebook group like this one that is all about people looking for group board members.